amitesh11130/phonepe-saga-application/README.md

 # 📱 PhonePe Saga Application

-This project is a microservices-based wallet system using Spring Boot, Kafka, and Docker.
+This project is a microservices-based phonepe saga system using Spring Boot, Kafka, and Docker.
 It supports account creation, balance transfer, transaction history, and inter-service communication through Kafka events.

 ---